ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/increase-recorder-helper-coverage.md

 6. Click **OK**.
 This opens the **New Constant Value** dialog.
 7. Click **OK** in the **New Constant Value** dialog and click **OK** in the **New Configuration** dialog.

 You have now added the constant in the Mendix modeler.
-If you have such a constant anywhere in your project, the mx-name classes of snippets are longer and more unique.
+If you have such a constant anywhere in your project, the mx-name classes of snippets are longer and unique.

 ### 3.2 Giving widgets a unique name